-- a limited number of the permitted forms of concession (possibility to create concessions only of BTO (build-transfer-operate) and DBFO/DBFM (life cycle contracts) type which do not provide, for example, that ownership title to the object may arise or can be acquired by the private partner); - a lack of flexibility and discretion with respect to the clauses of concession agreements (including clauses of a mandatory nature in Model Concession Agreements); - a limited list of structures that can be the subject of PPP projects (such as restrictions on social housing, state and municipal administration facilities); - the absence of a wide range of guarantees for private investors; - insufficient flexibility of the rules on pledging and assignment change of party to the relations under an concession agreement; - the absence of a proper mechanism for the implementation of private initiatives in PPP projects i.e. unsolicited proposals to public partners; such proposals are provided for in the law, but there are no provisions to claim compensation for the investors expenses incurred during a project's preparation when initiated by the investor, the investor does not get any benefits when competing for the project prepared by him); and - insufficient adaptation of tax laws and legislation on government spending.
+- a lack of flexibility and discretion with respect to the clauses of concession agreements (including clauses of a mandatory nature in Model Concession Agreements); - a limited list of structures that can be the subject of PPP projects (such as restrictions on social housing, state and municipal administration facilities, prisons, etc); - the absence of a wide range of guarantees for private investors; - insufficient flexibility of the rules on pledging and assignment change of party to the relations under an concession agreement; - the absence of a proper mechanism for the implementation of private initiatives in PPP projects i.e. unsolicited proposals to public partners; such proposals are provided for in the law, but there are no provisions to claim compensation for the investors expenses incurred during a project's preparation when initiated by the investor, the investor does not get any benefits when competing for the project prepared by him); and - insufficient adaptation of tax laws and legislation on government spending.